This is How to Lead Change — The Agile Way

 Organizational Change and Transformation are Unpredictable

-Based on the work of philosophers like Luhmann, Maturana, and Förster, the Viennese System Thinkers look at organisations as living social organisms, and ask what the implications of such a view are for how to lead, manage, and change organisations.
+Based on the work of philosophers like Luhmann, Maturana, and Förster, the Viennese System Thinkers look at organizations as living social organisms and ask what the implications of such a view are for how to lead, manage, and change organizations.

 This doesn’t mean though that you should act arbitrarily.

 The Viennese System Thinkers have a practice called “The Systemic Reflection Loop” to give such an agile and responsive approach to change, transformation, and management, structure.

 The Reflection loop is based on the following principles (see Königwieser and Exner):

 - The organization as a living organism will interpret and react to these impulses in its own way.

 - Interventions should be based on hypotheses regarding the situation, the specific context, and the intended outcome.